Skip to main content

 • MK-677 ∞ An oral growth hormone secretagogue.

-Improved metabolic health, often a benefit of optimization, can lead to healthier insulin sensitivity.
+Improved metabolic health, often a benefit of growth hormone optimization, can lead to healthier insulin sensitivity.
 Since insulin resistance is a known factor in suppressing SHBG, improvements in this area can lead to an increase in SHBG levels, thereby influencing the bioavailability of sex hormones.
 This illustrates the interconnectedness of various endocrine pathways and how interventions in one area can have ripple effects throughout the system.

 Other Targeted Peptides and SHBG